jwr42/Complex-Networks/README.md

 # ComplexNetworks
-A repository for the python code created for my undergraduate research project.
+A repository of the python code created for my undergraduate research project.